Zimbra/zm-zimlet-guide/simple/README.md

       su - zimbra
       zmmailboxdctl restart

-If you are using a new installation of Zimbra 9 or above, you don't need to restart the mailbox server (the installer does for you).

 ![](screenshots/01-COS-Zimlet.png)
 *Verify that the Sideloader Zimlet is available and enabled for your Zimbra Class of Service (CoS) by logging into the Admin UI -> Home -> Configure -> Class of Service.*